 2.2.
-Diffusion experiment of CO2 in polyacrylamide solution
+CO2 diffusion in porous media with saturated polyacrylamide solutions

-A high temperature-high pressure reaction kettle, a gas booster system (a pressure vessel and a booster pump), a pressure detection system, a CO2 gas source, and a thermostat were used in experiments.
-The reaction kettle was equipped with an electronically controlled heating system and a fluid stirrer, which could set the temperature and ensure the constant temperature of the gas in the reactor.
-The pressure detection system connected to the reactor enabled accurate pressure detection during gas diffusion.

-The experimental procedure is shown in Fig. 1.
-The specific experimental steps are as follows:

-1) The dried cores were saturated with polyacrylamide solution at different concentrations, and to reduce the effect of shear damage on the results, the experimental flow rate was controlled at 0.05 mL/min.

-2) CO2 was injected into the pressure vessel and pressurized to 1.5 times the experimental pressure.
-It was placed on a thermostat for pre-heating to ensure that the pressure and temperature injected into the reactor quickly reached the target conditions.

-3) The electric heating system of the reactor was turned on, the target temperature was set, and the saturated core was placed.
+The dried cores were saturated with polyacrylamide solution at different concentrations, and to reduce the effect of shear damage on the results, the experimental flow rate was controlled at 0.05 mL/min.
+CO2 was injected into the vessel and pressurized to 1.5 times the experimental pressure.
+It was placed on a thermostat for pre-heating to ensure that the temperature reached the target conditions quickly when CO2 was injected into the reactor.
+The electric heating system of the reactor was turned on, the target temperature was set, and the saturated core was placed.
 The reactor injection and discharge valves were both opened, and CO2 was injected to purge the air from the reactor.

-4) The pressure detection system was turned on and closed the discharge valve.
-The CO2 was injected at 1.5 times the target pressure value to reach the experimental pressure value.
+The pressure detection system was turned on, and closed the discharge valve.
+The CO2 was injected at 1.5 times the target pressure value and adjusted to the experimental pressure.
 The pressure data was recorded.

-5)
+Fig. 1 shows the experimental flow.
+According to the principle of mass conservation, the decrease of CO2 in the gas phase was equal to the increase of CO2 in the polymer solution.